cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     _isInsideVolume: (index1: any, index2: any, dimensions: any) => boolean;
     // (undocumented)
-    isPointNearTool: (element: any, annotation: any, canvasCoords: any, proximity: any) => boolean;
+    isPointNearTool: (element: any, annotation: Annotation, canvasCoords: any, proximity: any) => boolean;
     // (undocumented)
     _mouseDragCallback: (evt: any) => void;
     // (undocumented)